With a wooden ruler, you measure the length of a rectangular piec... | Pearson+ Channels

 With a wooden ruler, you measure the length of a rectangular piece of sheet metal to be 12 mm.
 With micrometer calipers, you measure the width of the rectangle to be 5.98 mm.
-Use the correct number of significant figures: What is (a) the area of the rectangle?
+Use the correct number of significant figures: What is (c) the perimeter of the rectangle?

 Similar Solution